 As a potential owner, the first thing you need to do is to research the breed, its needs and its requirements to see if you are able ( or if you wish ) to make any changes to your lifestyle that may be necessary for the sake of the dog.

 If you intend to take a Border Collie as a family pet - be very cautious; the breed is not known for its tolerance of babies and young children.

 Working Border Collies are not bred to be pets and pups from these bloodlines should not be sold as such due to the

-and work stock and at concentrating the instincts and drive that they need to do the job
+All the selective breeding that has gone into these bloodlines has been aimed at producing dogs that will be inclined to chase and work stock and at concentrating the instincts and drive that they need to do the job successfully.

 At about six months of age, a Border Collie puppies working instinct will be developing and if you

-If this should be the case there will be little or nothing you can do about it unless you are prepared to break the spirit of the dog and force it to go against its natural inclinations.
+If this should be the case there will be little or nothing you can do about it unless you are prepared to break the spirit of the dog and force it to go against natural inclinations.